A solution to the mystery of the sub-harmonic series via a linear model of the cochlea: Introduction

 One of the most intriguing concepts in music theory is the so-called {\it sub-harmonic series}, also referred to the undertone series or hypotonic series, which is defined in a way that mirrors the well-known {\it harmonic series} (also called overtones series).

-To fix ideas, we define a {\bf \genuine} as a {\em periodic} variation in air pressure.
-If $\tau$ is its period, we denote by $\fff=1/\tau$ its {\it fundamental frequency}.
-When the variation in air pressure is not strictly periodic, we speak more generally of a {\em sound}.

 The {\em harmonic series} is well understood from a mathematical, physical, and psychoacoustic perspective.
-A genuine sound of frequency $\fff$ can be decomposed into sinusoidal components at frequencies that are integer\footnote{Throughout this paper, the set of integers is understood not to include zero.} multiples of $\fff$ (see Figure \ref{f-dente-di-sega-Fourier}), possibly with phase differences.
-This decomposition is well established physically (e.g., a piano string vibrates not only in its fundamental mode but also in higher modes), mathematically (Fourier series), and perceptually: the presence or absence of the various harmonic components determines the timbre of the original genuine sound.
+A harmonic sound of frequency $\fff$ (i.e., a \emph{periodic} variation in air pressure of period $\tau=1/\fff$) can be decomposed into sinusoidal components at frequencies that are integer\footnote{Throughout this paper, the set of integers is understood not to include zero.} multiples of $\fff$ (see Figure \ref{f-dente-di-sega-Fourier}), possibly with phase differences.
+This decomposition is well established physically (e.g., a piano string vibrates not only in its fundamental mode but also in higher modes), mathematically (Fourier series), and perceptually: the presence or absence of the various harmonic components determines the perception of the timbre of the original harmonic sound.

 The $n$-th harmonic refers to the Fourier component at frequency $n\fff$.

-For instance, if the fundamental frequency of a genuine sound\footnote{In Scientific Pitch Notation (SPN), see \cite{SPN}.

-} corresponds to C$_4$ ($\fff = 262$Hz), the harmonic series will produce the notes C$_5$ (the second harmonic of frequency $2\fff$), G$_5$ (the third harmonic of frequency $3\fff$), C$_6$ (the fourth harmonic of frequency $4\fff$), E$_6$ (the fifth harmonic of frequency $5\fff$), and so on—these are exactly the notes playable on a piccolo trumpet in C without engaging any valve.\footnote{It is important to note that knowledge of the intensity of the harmonics of a genuine sound is not sufficient to reconstruct the original sound.
+For instance, if the fundamental frequency of a harmonic sound\footnote{In Scientific Pitch Notation (SPN), see \citep{SPN}.} corresponds to C$_4$ ($\fff = 262$Hz), the harmonic series will produce the notes C$_5$ (the second harmonic of frequency $2\fff$), G$_5$ (the third harmonic of frequency $3\fff$), C$_6$ (the fourth harmonic of frequency $4\fff$), E$_6$ (the fifth harmonic of frequency $5\fff$), and so on—these are exactly the notes playable on a piccolo trumpet in C without engaging any valve.\footnote{It is important to note that knowledge of the intensity of the harmonics of a harmonic sound is not sufficient to reconstruct the original sound.
 In fact, such reconstruction also requires knowledge of the relative phases.
-Interestingly, the human auditory system is generally insensitive to these relative phases for genuine sounds (although they can be perceived for more complex sounds)
+Interestingly, the human auditory system is generally insensitive to these relative phases for harmonic sounds (although they can be perceived for more complex sounds)